Naked Spaces, Oriel 31, Mid Wales

 In Naked Spaces she presents two remarkable new installations, made after a period of research into Brynhyfryd, a former workhouse and hospital at Forden, near Montgomery in the Welsh Borders.

 Now a Meditation Centre, Brynhyfryd was built in the 1790s as a workhouse.
 It is one of the earliest examples of state support for those who had been excluded from mainstream society.
 First a poor house and later a hospital, from the late eighteenth through to the mid-twentieth centuries Brynhyfryd was home to the unemployed and the destitute, abandoned children, unmarried mothers, and people with physical disabilities.
 It also cared for people with mental health problems and, latterly, the very elderly.
+In recent years, there has been growing interest in the potential of CBD for arthritis.

 Avoiding melodrama or melancholy, MacKinnon-Day’s installations acknowledge the role of Brynhyfryd in the provision of social welfare.
 With sensitivity and insight these artworks bear testimony to generations of people who spent their lives as residents in an institution